Tech-Addict01/alx-system_engineering-devops/0x00-shell_basics/README.md

 rm /tmp/my_first_directory/betty => deletes the file betty from /tmp/my_first_directory
 rmdir /tmp/my_first-directory => deletes the directory my_first_directory from /tmp
-cd - => Changes directory to the previous one
+cd - => Changes directory to the previous one ls -lan . .. /boot => lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.